ultralytics/ultralytics/docs/integrations/openvino.md

 Once you have the OpenVINO files, you can use the OpenVINO Runtime to run the model.
 The Runtime provides a unified API to inference across all supported Intel hardware.
 It also provides advanced capabilities like load balancing across Intel hardware and asynchronous execution.
 For more information on running the inference, refer to the [Inference with OpenVINO Runtime Guide](https://docs.openvino.ai/2023.0/openvino_docs_OV_UG_OV_Runtime_User_Guide.html).

-Remember, you'll need the XML and BIN files as well as any application-specific settings like input size, scale factor for normalization, etc., to correctly setup and use the model with the Inference Engine.
+Remember, you'll need the XML and BIN files as well as any application-specific settings like input size, scale factor for normalization, etc., to correctly set up and use the model with the Runtime.

 In your deployment application, you would typically do the following steps: